 You must notify Human Resources if you have any changes in address, marital status, beneficiary, or in the number of dependents you claim.
 You may need to complete new tax forms, insurance change forms, and your health insurance coverage may change.
-All forms are available online in the Human Resources Live Binder.
-To access the binder. visit http://www.livebinders.com/play/play?id=2190868 and use the access key: GCCSHR. insurance purposes, you must report a change in status within thirty (30) days of the qualifying event.
+All forms are available in Public Folders.
+For insurance purposes, you must report a change in status within thirty (30) days of the qualifying event.